wattierdan/Team-Profile-Generator/README.md

-  If you are still unsure here is a [video](https://drive.google.com/file/d/12VLriViNuufpOsVQBMfc8Djb9eY_eCuL/view) to guide you through the process.
+  If you are still unsure here is a [video](https://drive.google.com/file/d/1oIcrsseuy8dj85lWNrl5E_iKNyYaMmuW/view) to guide you through the process.

+  ## License

+MIT License.
+Please see [LICENSE.txt](./LICENSE.txt) for details.

   ---